Rotator Cuff Surgeon

 Following a surgical rotator cuff repair, Dr. Getelman will provide a detailed guideline for all patients to follow during recovery and rehabilitation.
 The patient will typically have a 4-6 week period of sling immobilization followed by PT.
 A physical therapy program is a critical component in the recovery process for all patients.
 It is very important patients follow the advice of Dr. Getelman and the physical therapy team so the rotator cuff can heal properly and the repair is not compromised.
 A typical physical therapy program involves restoration of passive range of motion initially then active range of motion and then strengthening exercises to best allow for full return to activities over time.

-For additional information on rotator cuff repairs, or to learn more about the PASTA repair or superior capsular reconstruction, please contact the office of Dr. Mark Getelman, orthopedic shoulder surgeon in the Van Nuys, Thousand Oaks and Los Angeles, California area.
+For additional information on rotator cuff repairs, or to learn more about the PASTA repair or superior capsular reconstruction, please contact the office of Dr. Mark Getelman, orthopedic shoulder surgeon in the Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California area.